nickbrandt/GitLab/doc/development/documentation/styleguide/index.md

 - Other settings in `lib/support/`.

 Configuration procedures can require users to edit configuration files, reconfigure GitLab, or restart GitLab.
-Use these styles to document these steps:
+Use these styles to document these steps, replacing `PATH/TO` with the appropriate path:

 <!-- vale off -->